 Martin Jr. was born the second son of a ruthless but loving Baptist preacher named Michael King Sr., who renamed both himself and his son after the Protestant reformer Martin Luther.
 Growing up in the Jim Crow South, Martin Jr. experienced the realities of racial segregation firsthand, attending a ramshackle all-black school while his white friends attended the pristine white school nearby, being kicked out of shops that refused to serve black patrons, and being abused by racist policemen.
 The experiences embittered the young King, causing him to grow up rebellious and moody.
 Despite this, he made a name for himself from a young age, demonstrating profound intelligence, an extraordinary gift for oratory, and a beautiful singing voice.
-Something of a Child Prodigy, Martin enrolled in Morehouse College at the age of 15 where he studied sociology.
-During his senior year of college, inspired by his father's uncompromising opposition to segregation and a desire to assuage his hatred of white people, Martin decided to enter the ministry, eventually receiving his doctorate in Theology at the age of 26.
+Something of a Child Prodigy, Martin enrolled in Morehouse College at the age of 15, majoring in sociology.
+During his senior year of college, inspired by his father's uncompromising opposition to segregation and a desire to assuage his hatred of white people, Martin decided to enter the ministry, eventually receiving his doctorate in Theology from Crozer Theological Seminary at the age of 26.
 He was called to serve as the pastor of the Dexter Avenue Baptist Church in Montgomery, Alabama, a happenstance that would change his life forever.

 Almost as soon as he entered Montgomery, Dr. King found himself embroiled in the burgeoning Civil Rights Movement.
 In 1955, two of Dr. King's parishioners, a pregnant teenager named Claudette Colvin and a seamstress-cum-activist named Rosa Parks, were arrested for violating laws that required them to give up their seats to white passengers on a bus.
 Dr. King and several other members of the community organized the first of many mass movements against Jim Crow laws in response: the Montgomery Bus Boycott.
 The Boycott was quite effective, as the city of Montgomery depended heavily on revenue from the buses to function, and the vast majority of passengers on those buses were African-American.
 The protest caused a significant amount of backlash, causing Dr. King to be harassed and arrested and his house to be bombed.
 Despite this, he persisted, and the federal courts finally ruled the segregation of the Montgomery buses unconstitutional.
 The success of Dr. King's campaign and his persistence in the face of overwhelming opposition immediately catapulted him into the national spotlight and cemented his role as a leading figure in the Civil Rights Movement.

 Dr. King's successes were marred by the violent reprisals he was forced to endure.
 The authorities and private citizens of Alabama and other states fought tooth and nail to impede his progress or even to kill him.
-He and his followers were beaten and tormented by police officers and private citizens; fire departments turned high-pressure hoses on them during marches.
-Many who worked with Dr. King's organization found themselves murdered and maimed.
+He and his followers were beaten and tormented by police officers and private citizens; fire departments turned high-pressure hoses on them during marches.note Many who worked with Dr. King's organization found themselves murdered and maimed.
 Dr. King himself was arrested no less than 29 times.
 In 1958, he was stabbed in the chest by a mentally ill black woman, and nearly died.
 Even in the face of mounting opposition, Dr. King refused to be deterred, believing that no cost was too great for the cause of justice.
-He also refuse to strike back, believing his moral authority was rooted in the ability to endure suffering without causing it in return.
+He also refused to strike back, believing his moral authority was rooted in the ability to endure suffering without causing it in return.
 His approach was criticized by those such as Malcolm X and Stokley Carmichael, who believed that pacifism in the face of violence was simply playing into the hands of white supremacy.
-For his part, while he did respect Malcolm X's charisma and eloquence, King that his fiery rhetoric would cause more problems than it would solve.
-The two had a sort of uneasy friendship and were on the verge of a full-blown alliance shortly before Malcolm was assassinated in the spring of 1965.
+For his part, while he did respect Malcolm X's charisma and eloquence, King worried that his fiery rhetoric would cause more problems than it would solve.
+The two had a sort of uneasy friendship and were on the verge of a full-blown alliance shortly before Malcolm was assassinated in February 1965.